 For a mid-market company around 5,000 employees, expect $25,000 on the low end.
 For enterprise organizations with complex configurations, global rollouts, or phased implementations by region, that number reaches $100,000 or more.
 One implementation I’m aware of ran 37 weeks across sequential country-by-country waves.
 The cost reflected it.

-A practical rule of thumb: budget 75% to 125% of your first-year annual contract value to cover the new vendor’s implementation fees plus any third-party professional services you bring in for configuration and project oversight.
-That range sounds wide until you’re in the middle of it.
+A practical starting point: budget at least 75% to 125% of your first-year annual contract value to cover the new vendor’s implementation fees plus any third-party professional services you bring in for configuration and project oversight.
+Complex enterprise deployments can go significantly higher.

 2. Integration Rebuilds